tariknew/eMovieFinder/README.md

 ### Recommender system information

-When you open the mobile application, login with following account in order to see list of recommended movies:
+When you open the mobile application, login with following account in order to see the list of recommended movies:

 - **Username:** ```tarikadmin```
 - **Password:** ```test```